 Staff will travel overland on Saturday morning.
 Any items you want to send forward, please arrange with us by Friday evening.^Top

-Can I pay in cash or travellers cheques?
+Can I pay the registration fee in cash or travellers cheques?

-USD are preferred as that seems to be the currency of preference here, but EUR, GBP and other currencies are also fine.^Top
+USD are preferred as that is the currency of preference here, but EUR, GBP and other currencies are also fine.^Top

 How will baggage be carried day to day?